LiamJCates/Programming-Notes/C++/Syntax/STL/vector.md

 vector
-A vector container stores and manages its objects in a dynamic array.
-Because an array is a random access data structure, the elements of a vector can be accessed randomly.
+A vector container stores and manages its objects in a contiguous dynamic array.
+Because an array is a random access data structure, the elements of a vector can be accessed randomly in constant time.
+Storage is managed automatically so that on an attempt to insert an element into a full vector, a larger memory block is allocated for the vector, the vector elements are copied to the new block, and the old block is released.
+A vector is thus a flexible array; that is, an array whose size can be dynamically changed.
 Item insertion in the middle or beginning of an array is time consuming, especially if the array is large.
 However, inserting an item at the end is quite fast.
-The name of the class that implements the vector container is vector.

 The name of the header file containing the class vector is vector.
 Thus, to use a vector container in a program, the program must